Reverse proxy: Uses

 A reverse proxy can distribute the load from incoming requests to several servers, with each server supporting its own application area.
 In the case of reverse proxying web servers, the reverse proxy may have to rewrite the URL in each incoming request in order to match the relevant internal location of the requested resource.

 A reverse proxy can reduce load on its origin servers by caching static content and dynamic content, known as web acceleration.
 Proxy caches of this sort can often satisfy a considerable number of website requests, greatly reducing the load on the origin server(s).

 A reverse proxy can optimize content by compressing it in order to speed up loading times.

-In a technique named "spoon-feeding", a dynamically generated page can be produced all at once and served to the reverse proxy, which can then return it to the client a little bit at a time.
+In a technique named "spoon-feeding", a dynamically generated page can be produced in its entirety and served to the reverse proxy, which can feed the page to the client as the connection allows.
 The program that generates the page need not remain open, thus releasing server resources during the possibly extended time the client requires to complete the transfer.

 Reverse proxies can operate wherever multiple web-servers must be accessible via a single public IP address.
 The web servers listen on different ports in the same machine, with the same local IP address or, possibly, on different machines with different local IP addresses.
 The reverse proxy analyzes each incoming request and delivers it to the right server within the local area network.

 Reverse proxies can perform A/B testing and multivariate testing without requiring application code to handle the logic of which version is served to a client.

 A reverse proxy can add access authentication to a web server that does not have any authentication.